 A Job Guarantee is a federally funded, locally administered initiative to directly end involuntary unemployment and underemployment.9 Anyone with the right to work in Australia, would be able to accept employment in a publicly funded position at a living wage.
 Crucially, these jobs are not a workfare program.
-They are paid at come with all the workplace rights of full-time employment: award wages, holiday leave, sick leave, and overtime.
+They are come with all the workplace rights of full-time employment: award wages, holiday leave, sick leave, and overtime.

 In the same way people are entitled to a seat in a school until age 18, people should be entitled to a job after age 18.
 We don’t want to waste people’s potential and subject families and communities to the massive social, psychological, and economic damage unemployment brings.